-

 Crude Oil Production

-Oil production (crude and NGL) increased by 6.5% in 2022 reaching 762 Mt, after a slow progression in 2021 (1%) and drop by 5% in 2020.
-It grew very rapidly an between 2011 and 2019 (10%/year).
-Non-conventional sources account for around 50% of total oil production.
-In 2021, the United States was the largest oil producer in the world.
+Oil production (crude and NGL) increased by 7% in 2023, reaching 820 Mt, after a progression in 2022 (+1%) and a significant rebound in 2021 (6.5% and), after a 5% drop in 2020.
+It more than doubled between 2011 and 2019 (10%/year).
+Non-conventional sources now account for more than 50% of total oil production.
+Since 2017, the United States has become the largest oil producer in the world.
 Oil production is concentrated in onshore Texas, around the Gulf of Mexico, North Dakota, California, and Alaska.

 Interactive Chart United States Crude Oil Production